Dr-Ake/NitroGen-UI/README.md

 ## One-click install (Windows)

-If you are on Windows, you can use the installer to set up a local virtual environment, install dependencies, and download the model checkpoint:
+If you are on Windows, you can use the installer to set up a local virtual environment, install dependencies, and download the model checkpoint.
+It automatically installs CUDA-enabled PyTorch (torch + torchvision) on NVIDIA GPUs, otherwise it uses CPU-only builds.
 ```bash
 install.bat
 ```